Homescapes

 Homescapes is a casual free-to-play puzzle game.
-It was developed and launched by Playrix in 2017 as a successor to their 2016 match-3 game, Gardenscapes.
-The storyline narrates about attempts of the game's protagonist, Austin the Butler, to restore his childhood home.
+It was developed and launched by Playrix in 2017 as a spiritual successor to their 2016 match-3 game, Gardenscapes.
+The storyline narrates attempts by the game's protagonist, Austin the Butler, to restore his childhood home.
 The game is available on Apple's App Store for iOS and macOS, and also on Android via Google Play, Amazon Appstore, or Huawei AppGallery.
 It is also available for Windows on the Microsoft Store.

 Gameplay

 Homescapes follows the adventure of the main character Austin who returns to his childhood mansion and begins to restore it.
 He tries to convince his parents not to sell the house, sprucing up the place.
 Helping him, players receive tasks in the To-do list that they can tackle by solving match-3 puzzles.
 Assignments range from installing new stairs and restoring the statues in the main hall to petting a cat.
 Completing every puzzle level, players receive in-game currency and a Star reward that is necessary to complete tasks.
 Coins are needed to buy lives and power-ups for puzzle levels or customize the mansion with more than 100,000 design patterns.
 Players can pick out wallpaper, furniture, and other decorations.